neuger-digital/digital-team-standards/environment-setup/environment-setup.md

 * Run `lando pull --code=none` which will get the database and files
 * Check `git status` and if there are no local changes then `git pull` to get the code from the dev environment

-You'll be able to access the Pantheon site locally now with `PANTHEON_SITE_MACHINE_NAME.lndo.site`.
+You'll be able to access the Pantheon site locally now with `https://PANTHEON_SITE_MACHINE_NAME.lndo.site`.

-Happy coding!

-## Local Lando

-The [Lando Docs](https://docs.lando.dev/config/pantheon.html) are pretty good, but here are some good takaways for other Lando things you might want to do.
+#### Returning to a site you've set up before

+If you have previously initialized a specific site on your machine, you don't have to go through the init process again.
+All you need to do is:
+* Navigate the the directory
+* Run `lando start` and there you go, it's up an running
+* You may want to pull fresh code, files, and database, in that case:
+	* Run `lando pull --code=none` which pull the files and database and not code
+	* Run `git status` to check if there's any local changes and if not, run `git pull`

+That's it!

-### Stopping Lando
+#### Stopping Lando

 * Run `lando stop` if you just want to stop the current containers, but keep them
 * Run `lando restart` if you want to stop the current containers and start them up again
 * Run `lando destroy` if you want to get rid of the containers

-### Connecting to the DB locally
+#### Connecting to the database locally

 Open TablePlus and start a new MySQL or MariaDB connection (doesn't really matter).
 Best practice for naming would be "PANTHEON_SITE_MACHINE_NAME (lando)" and then set the tag to local.
 * Host: 127.0.0.1
 * User: pantheon
 * Password: pantheon
 * Database: pantheon
 * To get the port you will need to run `lando info` and then look for `external_connection: { host: '127.0.0.1', port: '32769' },`.
-This port changes so you may have to find this port number each time you want to connect to the DB locally.
+This port changes so you may have to find this port number each time you want to connect to the database locally.
 If the port is simply `true` that means you haven't started the containers.

 ## Database changes

+If you wish to make bulk updates to the local database you can follow these steps.
 Be careful, especially with live databases!
 Back up databases before running these commands.

 When in doubt, use the `--dry-run` first before executing the commands below.